-Dear Otto: Probably not a good idea!
+Dear Otto: Do you want to risk going to jail and losing your job?
 According to Tex.
 Loc.
 Govt.
 Code §252.062, intentionally or knowingly making or authorizing separate, sequential or component purchases to avoid the competitive bidding requirements is a Class B misdemeanor.

-- "Component purchases" means purchases of the component parts of an item that in normal purchasing practices would be purchased in one purchase.
+- Component purchases" methods of the component parts of an item that in normal purchased in one purchase.
 Tex.
-Loc.
-Govt.
-Code §252.001(2) - Separate purchases' means purchases, made separately, of items that in normal purchasing practices would be purchased in one purchase.
+Loc. §252.001(2) - "Separate purchases" me that in normal purchase purchase.
 Tex.
 Loc.
-Govt.
-Code §252.001(6) - Sequential purchases" means purchases, made over a period, of items that in normal purchasing practices would be purchased in one purchase.
+Gov - Sequential purchases made over a period, of items that in normal provide the purchased in one purchase.
 Tex.
 Loc.
-Govt.
-Code §252.001(7)
+Gover 3252.571(7)